 Curatorial Studies Alumni have held leadership positions at some of the world’s foremost art institutions, such as: The Art Institute of Chicago; The Frick Collection; J. Paul Getty Museum; Library of Congress; The Metropolitan Museum of Art; National Gallery, London; Philadelphia Museum of Art; and the Smithsonian Institution.

-Joint IFA–Metropolitan Museum Of Art Committee On Curatorial Studies
+Joint Institute of Fine Arts–Metropolitan Museum Of Art Committee On Curatorial Studies

 Carrie Rebora Barratt

 Jayne Wrightsman Curator, European Paintings Department, The Metropolitan Museum of Art

 Director, Curatorial Studies Program; Paul and Jill Ruddock Curator, Department of Medieval Art and The Cloisters, The Metropolitan Museum of Art